 Mickey Mouse’s foot fetish

-Mickey Mouse's foot fetish 2016 tech
+Click to read the full story: Mickey Mouse’s foot fetish

 The evil mouse empire is at it again, and he wants to track your movements when you visit his park.
 As if people aren’t being tracked enough already through satellites, GPS, CCTVs and browsing activity.
 Hopefully, this is just to make sure no one gets too close to the gator ponds, but that’s not the case.
 Walt Disney Co. was just granted a patent U.S. Patent and Trademark Office for a system that tracks park guests through their feet.
 The mouse has a foot fetish.